Historic Dodgertown: Transition to Jackie Robinson Training Complex

 The Dodgers played their final spring training home game at Holman Stadium on March 17, 2008.
 Dodger ownership under Frank and Jamie McCourt left Vero Beach after the Dodgers’ involvement for 60 years to go to Glendale, Arizona for future spring training camps.
 After sitting dormant for nine months, in May, 2009, Minor League Baseball (MiLB) agreed to operate the site as “Vero Beach Sports Village”.
 It reopened the property with teams, tournaments and umpire schools participating in year-round activities.

 But, after two years of incurring significant losses, MiLB was about to shutter the Vero Beach Sports Village site.
 The former Dodgertown was preparing to be shuttered for a second time since 2008.
 That is when Peter O’Malley, President, Los Angeles Dodgers (1970-1998), his sister Terry O’Malley Seidler, along with Dodger pioneer pitchers Chan Ho Park and Hideo Nomo formed a partnership to become responsible on January 1, 2012.
 By investing in and saving the property, Chairman O’Malley worked closely with the Vero Beach community and county leaders to ensure its long-term future.
 Indian River County built a new quad for softball/youth baseball fields and a multi-purpose field (110 x 130 yards) was also established that accommodated football, lacrosse, soccer and rugby.

 On August 29, 2013, O’Malley announced that the name would be changed to “Historic Dodgertown – Vero Beach, Florida” in order to celebrate the world-famous Dodgertown name established over the course of six-plus decades.
 For the next five years, Historic Dodgertown continued as a multi-sport training site for professional, amateur and youth sports and all ages.
 Athletes stayed, dined and trained at Historic Dodgertown, often likened to a small college campus, while enjoying its recreational activities including a competitive-sized swimming pool.

 Intent on finding the perfect successor to carry Historic Dodgertown into the future, O’Malley and Major League Baseball discussed the site for more than two years until MLB established a long-term lease agreement with Indian River County and the transition from O’Malley to MLB in December, 2018 was complete.
 On April 2, 2019, MLB Commissioner Rob Manfred and O’Malley were in Historic Dodgertown to announce the name would be changed to the “Jackie Robinson Training Complex”.
 Rachel Robinson, Jackie’s widow, along with son David and daughter Sharon attended the press conference announcing the new name.

-“Major League Baseball is the ideal leader for Dodgertown’s next chapter,” O’Malley said.
-“Commissioner Rob Manfred and his colleagues understand the historical significance of this unique place and they’ll do an excellent job being responsible for it.
-The people of Vero Beach and Indian River County will be very proud of having Major League Baseball members of their community.”
+In Peter O'Malley's opinion, Major League Baseball could be the next chapter for Dodgertown.
+Commissioner Rob Manfred and his colleagues understand the historical significance of this place.
+We hope the people of Vero Beach and Indian River County will be very proud of having Major League Baseball members of their community.